STRATEGY·March 27, 2026·10 min read·Updated Apr 29, 2026

 1️⃣

-Start with a vertical (industry)
+Start with a specific industry

 2️⃣

-Narrow to a role within that vertical
+Narrow to a specific role inside that industry

 3️⃣

-Find the recurring workflow problem
+Find the problem they hit every week

 4️⃣